Aluminium hydroxide: Pharmaceutical

 Under the generic name "algeldrate", aluminium hydroxide is used as an antacid in humans and animals (mainly cats and dogs).
-It is preferred over other alternatives such as sodium bicarbonate because Al(OH)3, being insoluble, does not increase the pH of stomach above 7, and hence does not trigger secretion of excess acid by the stomach.
+It is preferred over other alternatives such as sodium bicarbonate because Al(OH)3, being insoluble, does not increase the pH of the stomach above 7, and hence does not trigger secretion of excess acid by the stomach.
 Brand names include Alu-Cap, Aludrox, Gaviscon or Pepsamar.
 It reacts with excess acid in the stomach, reducing the acidity of the stomach content, which may relieve the symptoms of ulcers, heartburn or dyspepsia.
 Such products can cause constipation, because the aluminium ions inhibit the contractions of smooth muscle cells in the gastrointestinal tract, slowing peristalsis and lengthening the time needed for stool to pass through the colon.
 Some such products are formulated to minimize such effects through the inclusion of equal concentrations of magnesium hydroxide or magnesium carbonate, which have counterbalancing laxative effects.

 This compound is also used to control hyperphosphatemia (elevated phosphate, or phosphorus, levels in the blood) in people and animals suffering from kidney failure.
 Normally, the kidneys filter excess phosphate out from the blood, but kidney failure can cause phosphate to accumulate.
 The aluminium salt, when ingested, binds to phosphate in the intestines and reduce the amount of phosphorus that can be absorbed.

 Precipitated aluminium hydroxide is included as an adjuvant in some vaccines (e.g. anthrax vaccine).
 One of the well-known brands of aluminium hydroxide adjuvant is Alhydrogel, made by Brenntag Biosector.
 Since it absorbs protein well, it also functions to stabilize vaccines by preventing the proteins in the vaccine from precipitating or sticking to the walls of the container during storage.
 Aluminium hydroxide is sometimes called "alum", a term generally reserved for one of several sulfates.

 Vaccine formulations containing aluminium hydroxide stimulate the immune system by inducing the release of uric acid, an immunological danger signal.
 This strongly attracts certain types of monocytes which differentiate into dendritic cells.
 The dendritic cells pick up the antigen, carry it to lymph nodes, and stimulate T cells and B cells.
 It appears to contribute to induction of a good Th2 response, so is useful for immunizing against pathogens that are blocked by antibodies.
 However, it has little capacity to stimulate cellular (Th1) immune responses, important for protection against many pathogens, nor is it useful when the antigen is peptide-based.

+Miscellaneous

+Aluminium hydroxide is used in chromatography.

 Safety

 In the 1960s and 1970s it was speculated that aluminium was related to various neurological disorders, including Alzheimer's disease.
 Since then, multiple epidemiological studies have found no connection between exposure to environmental or swallowed aluminium and neurological disorders, though injected aluminium was not looked at in these studies.

 Neural disorders were found in experiments on mice motivated by Gulf War illness (GWI).
-Aluminium hydroxide injected in doses equivalent to those administered to the United States military, showed increased reactive astrocytes, increased apoptosis of motor neurons and microglial proliferation within the spinal cord and cortex.
+Aluminium hydroxide injected in doses equivalent to those administered to the United States military showed increased reactive astrocytes, increased apoptosis of motor neurons, and microglial proliferation within the spinal cord and cortex.